Dev Blog

 Consider a tileset consisting of three groups, which will be called 'red', 'green' and 'blue'.
 Each group has the same type of tiles (endpoint, road, bend) but can only attach to other tiles of its same color.
 A constrained grid is created by putting two endpoints of each color on either side of the grid and removing all endpoints from the rest of the grid, forcing a condition where only a single road from one endpoint color to its corresponding endpoint colored tile is a feasible solution.

 In other words, try to find a solution of three self avoiding walks with giving endpoints.
 BP has no concept of "self avoiding walk" (SAW) and the fact that these are SAWs is a layer of interpretation we impose after the fact.
 The SAWs are embedded in the tiles present in the grid and the admissible tile pairs from the $f(\cdot)$ function.
-For convenience, we might talk about the SAW as a convenience with the understanding that the SAW itself is not present as a concept in BP.
+We might talk about the SAW, as a convenience, with the understanding that the SAW itself is not present as a concept in BP.

 One observation is that if the endpoints are too far apart, the SAW meanders from one of it's initial position.
 There looks to be a weak "pull" in the direction of the endpoint, which gets stronger as the grid gets filled out with choice, but the meandering can also lead to the SAW backing itself into a dead-end and failing to find a realization.
 In tests, setting the error to be extremely low (thus increasing the simulation steps) the realization is more consistently found (in the test case of 11x11x3).
 Were the grid larger, no doubt the meandering would not be as bad as, by chance, the SAWs might have a reasonable chance of connecting or, when they get close to each other, might be close enough to have BP kick in and nudge them towards each other.